singh1114/best/_posts/2019-11-09-how-to-contribute-to-open-source-and-land-a-better-job.md

 You can read about the experience [here.](https://ranvir.xyz/blog/gsoc_2017/)

-Long story short, I know how to start off and write pull requests that organizations want to merge to there main code.
+Long story short, I know how to start off and write pull requests that organizations want to merge to their main code.

 Before starting that let's discuss why we would want to do any open-source development at all.

-### Learning to build end to end solutions.
+### Learning to build end-to-end solutions.

 Well, the first and foremost advantage of doing open-source is that you learn different things.